 Good Question: What was your yearly household salary in 2016?

-A well written question means the same thing to every respondent.
+A good survey question means the same thing to every respondent.

 There are certain words that trigger emotional responses, create bias or cause offence.
-These loaded words and phrases influence a respondent’s answer choices and skew your results.
+These loaded words and phrases influence a respondent’s answer choices, which will effect your results.

 The language you use should be as neutral as possible and should be free of any social or cultural connotations.

 Leading questions are those loaded with emotional or persuasive language to sway respondents towards an answer.

 Poor Question: Do you have any concerns about your line manager?